 Also Marshall and Lily as a couple have to be one of the most adorable pairs on television.

 The ending of the season four finale has all five members of the group triumphantly jumping from the rooftop of Ted's building to the neighboring one, with "Prophets" by A.C.
 Newman playing as Ted declares the year the best of his life.
-Overlaps with Awesome Moments.
+Overlaps with Moment of Awesome.

 Parks and Recreation.
 A show about the values of hard work and passion, the wonders of love and friendship, and the importance of community, all wrapped in some very funny comedy.
 The finale is especially great, with everyone getting a perfectly-tailored happy ending.